Chapter 24

 We did not mutually annihilate.

-“That call I made Thursday,” said Wilbur, his eyes fixed on me, “the one I said was answered by your house sitter – your future self’s house sitter…” He pointed at the old man. “…his house sitter – well, I actually reached him – you.”
+“That call I made Thursday,” said Wilbur, his eyes fixed on me, “the one I said was answered by your house sitter—your future self’s house sitter…” He indicated the old man. “…his house sitter.
+Well, I actually reached him—you.”

-“You mean,” flabbergasted Ernest, “this is Steven as well?
-An older Steven?”
+“You mean,” flabbergasted Ernest, as the penny finally dropped, “this is Steven as well?
+An older Steven?!”

-“Exactly,” said the old man – me – the older me.
-“And when Wilbur rang me, I told him I’d been waiting for his call, that the person in the room with him at the time was a younger version of myself, and that he was telling the complete truth.”
-He stopped and looked at me.
-“That you are from the past.
-I told him the DNA test would verify it.
-I also told Wilbur to give you the cover story about me being out of the country, and not to worry about you learning about the present time, your future.”
+“Exactly,” said the old man—me—the older me.
+“And when Wilbur rang me, I told him I’d been waiting for his call.
+And that the person in the room with him at the time was a younger version of myself, who really was from the past, and telling the complete truth—as the DNA test would verify.
+I also gave Wilbur the cover story about me being out of the country.”
+He turned his gaze at me.
+“And I told him not to worry about you learning about the present time, your future.”

-“And you said I wasn’t to try to contact you again,” said Wilbur, looking at the old man, “but that you’d be in touch when the time was right.”
+“You also said I wasn’t to try to contact you again,” said Wilbur, “but that you’d be in touch when the time was right.”

 “You couldn’t have been here sooner?”
 I whined.

-Confused, I looked to Wilbur – he shrugged his shoulders as response, lowered his eyelids without realising, started awake with a jolt.
+Confused, I looked to Wilbur—he shrugged his shoulders as response, lowered his eyelids without realising, then started awake with a jolt.

-“Trust me,” said my older self, “I know it works.”
+“Trust me,” said my older self, “I know it works.
+I don’t know how, but maybe Wilbur will be able to explain it later.”

+I turned again to Wilbur, but he was barely awake.
+Unlike me!
 My mind was reeling.
-It had taken me less time than I might have expected to grow used to sharing a room with Ernest, my mirror image, but now I also shared the room with myself – aged seventy-nine – claiming to know what had already happened to me before I’d experienced it!
+It had taken me less time than I might have expected to grow used to sharing a room with Ernest, my mirror image, but now I also shared it with myself—aged seventy-nine—claiming to know what had already happened to me before I’d experienced it!
 Maybe Jung thought dream characters are different manifestations of the inner self, but I was beginning to think my subconscious was pathological.

 I grabbed my head and muttered, “This is too much.”